 - First, select the entire worksheet.
 Go to page layout.
 In page layout where we can see the grid lines under the “Sheet Option” Group

-- Enable the Gridlines by check-marking the print option, which is shown in the below screenshot.
+- Enable the Gridlines by check-marking the print option shown in the screenshot below.

 - Use CTRL+P or go to the File menu and give a print.
 Once we give print, we will get the below print options dialog box which is shown below.

 In the print option, we can see the preview on the right-hand side, where we can see the gridlines with light dotted lines which are highlighted below.

-- Hit the print button so that we will get the print with grid lines, and in the same way, we can hide the print gridlines by disabling it or by removing the tick mark from the checkbox.
+- Hit the print button to get the print with grid lines, and in the same way, we can hide the print gridlines by disabling it or removing the tick mark from the checkbox.

 Things to Remember About Gridlines in Excel

-- In excel, we can remove the gridlines easily by just removing the checkbox in the view menu.
+- In Excel, we can easily remove the gridlines by removing the checkbox in the view menu.

 This has been a guide to Gridlines in Excel.
-Here we discuss how to add and remove excel gridlines along with practical examples and a downloadable excel template.
+Here we discuss how to add and remove Excel gridlines, practical examples, and a downloadable Excel template.
 You may also look at these suggested articles to learn more –